morgannprice/PaperBLAST/README.md

 precisely, the data should be in ../data/ relative to the directory that the CGI script is invoked from.)

--- Morgan Price, Arkin group, Lawrence Berkeley National Lab, February 2017
+-- Morgan Price, Arkin group, Lawrence Berkeley National Lab